Age-Old Wisdom meets Modern Tools

-At one time, most lawns had at least some clover growing in them, and many were almost entirely clover.
+At one time, most lawns had at least some clover growing in them, with many consisting almost entirely of clover plants.
 Today, many lawn enthusiasts are trying to limit the use of pesticides and are again turning to clover.

 Benefits of Clover

-- White clover (Trifolium repens) is a rapid spreader that crowds out broadleaf weeds while it grows harmoniously with grass.
+- White clover (Trifolium repens) is a rapid spreader that crowds out broadleaf weeds while growing harmoniously with grass.
 It will thrive in areas that are poorly drained or too shady for a conventional lawn.

-- Being a legume, clover has the ability to convert nitrogen into fertilizer using bacteria in it’s root system, practically eliminating the need for additional fertilization.
+- Being a legume, the clover plant has the ability to convert nitrogen into fertilizer using bacteria in it’s root system, practically eliminating the need for additional fertilization.

-- It is an extremely drought-resistant plant and will keep its cool-green color even during the hottest and driest parts of summer.
+- Clover is an extremely drought-resistant plant and will keep its cool-green color even during the hottest and driest parts of summer.

 - Left uncut, white clover grows 4-8 inches tall and produces small white flowers that are often tinged with pink.
 The flowers not only create a beautiful visual effect, but also bring in bees, butterflies, and beneficial insects that prey on garden pests.

 - Honeybees rarely sting when they are away from their hive, but if they make you uncomfortable or you are allergic to bee stings, simply have the lawn mowed more often when clover is in bloom.